Gemma Collins: Relationships

 In 2012, Collins dated fellow The Only Way Is Essex cast member Charlie King.
 During their relationship, she had suspicions that King was gay.
 He later came out in 2014.
-Following their split, Collins began a relationship with mechanic, Rami Hawash - whom she had previously dated in 2011 - and the pair became engaged on 25 December 2013; however, the engagement was called off a few weeks later.
+Following their split, Collins began a relationship with mechanic Rami Hawash, whom she had previously dated in 2011, and the pair became engaged on 25 December 2013; however, the engagement was called off a few weeks later.
 In November 2014, Collins was assaulted by her then boyfriend, Alexander Moss, at her former home in Warley.
-Reflecting on the incident in 2017, she said her biggest regret was not pressing charges because she was "too scared to see it through”.
+Reflecting on the incident in 2017, she said her biggest regret was not pressing charges because she was "too scared to see it through".
 Collins briefly dated James Argent in 2012, before reuniting with ex-boyfriend, Rami.
 The pair reconciled in December 2017 when Argent professed his love for Collins during The Only Way Is Essexmas and they were in an on-and-off relationship until July 2020.
 Argent struggled with cocaine addiction which resulted in the breakdown of their relationship.
 Collins said Argent's addiction made her feel "suicidal" and caused her to suffer from post-traumatic stress disorder as a result.

-In July 2021, Collins confirmed she had rekindled her relationship with ex-fiancé, Rami Hawash, several months previously after she was spotted wearing her engagement ring in April.
-They reconnected again after meeting at a Madonna concert.
-During an interview with The Times in December 2021, Collins announced that the pair were engaged for the second time.
-She also discussed her plans to have a baby with Hawash as well as a television show to document the pregnancy and baby's birth.
-She is stepmother to Hawash's son.
+In December 2020, Collins rekindled her relationship with ex-fiancé, Rami Hawash.
+They reconnected again after attending a Madonna concert together.
+In July 2021, Collins confirmed their reunion after she was spotted wearing her engagement ring several months prior.
+During an interview with The Times in December 2021, Collins announced that the pair were planning to get re-engaged however were waiting for the completion of Hawash's divorce to his previous wife, whom Collins has a good relationship with and acts as stepmother to their son.
+Collins also discussed her plans to have a baby with Hawash as well as a television show to document the pregnancy and baby's birth.
+In February 2024, Collins and Hawash became engaged for the second time after he proposed to her on a beach during their holiday in the Maldives.